renpy/renpy/sphinx/source/config.rst

     This is called when _window is True, and no window has been shown on the screen.
-(That is, no call to :func:`renpy.shown_window` has occured.)
+(That is, no call to :func:`renpy.shown_window` has occurred.)
 It's expected to show an empty window on the screen, and return without causing an interaction.

     The default implementation of this uses the narrator character to